petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 and operations teams (hence "DevOps").
 This allowed individuals
 to simply talk to each other instead of handing off formal documentation.
+Another crucial tactic
-Another was to automate test and release processes with CI/CD pipelines.
+was the automation of test and release processes with CI/CD pipelines.
-These made it practical to incorporate fewer changes in each iteration, which helped to avoid mistakes.
+Combined, these made it practical to incorporate fewer changes in each iteration, which helped to avoid mistakes.

 I've heard DevOps described as "turning collaborators into contributors."